raphael-isvelin/cq_enclosure_builder/README.md

 <a name="example-05"></a>
 ### 05 – Export enclosure STLs

 [Enclosure](#api-reference-enclosure)'s `export_printables` will generate ready-to-print STLs files for each distinct part of your project.
-Most enclosures will typically require only to parts to print: the main section (**box**) and a **lid**, while others will require additional prints (such as brackets to hold certain types of screens).
+Most enclosures will typically require only to parts to print: the main section (**box**) and a **lid**, while others will require additional prints (such as brackets to hold a specific type of screen in this example).

 ![Export enclosure STLs](./docs/img/05.jpg)
 <sub><p align="center">[05_export_enclosure_stls.py](./examples/05_export_enclosure_stls.py)</p></sub>